EconomyLens.com

 While Nvidia's earnings topped forecasts, investors mostly shrugged at the results. ©AFP

-Hong Kong (AFP) – Seoul’s Kospi index hit another record high Thursday on a mixed day for Asian equities following a strong lead from Wall Street but with traders giving a tepid response to forecast-beating earnings from chip titan Nvidia.
-Tech firms in the region have enjoyed a blockbuster start to the year as investors reassess their AI bets, with attention turning to “upstream” firms such as chipmakers and away from Wall Street’s “downstream” companies that run apps and software.
+Hong Kong (AFP) – Seoul’s Kospi index hit another record high Thursday on a mixed day for equities following a strong lead from Wall Street, but with traders giving a tepid response to forecast-beating earnings from chip titan Nvidia.
+Asian tech firms have enjoyed a blockbuster start to the year as investors reassess their AI bets, with attention turning to “upstream” firms such as chipmakers and away from Wall Street’s “downstream” companies that run apps and software.
 The shift has come amid growing concerns about the hundreds of billions of dollars pumped into artificial intelligence and when that will see a return, while a slew of new tools has raised fears the technology will disrupt other businesses.

 Related

-Still, South Korea’s Kospi climbed more than three percent to a fresh peak Thursday, a day after breaking 6,000 points for the first time, led again by chipmakers Samsung and SK hynix.
-Tokyo also hit a new record, while Sydney, Wellington, Manila, Bangkok, and Jakarta also enjoyed buying.
+Still, Seoul climbed more than three percent to a fresh peak Thursday, a day after breaking 6,000 points for the first time, led again by a 7.1 percent surge in chipmaker Samsung and an 8.2 percent rally in rival SK hynix.
+The Kospi index is now up nearly 50 percent already this year.
+Tokyo hit a new record, too, while Sydney, Wellington, Manila, Bangkok, and Jakarta also enjoyed buying.
 Hong Kong, Singapore, and Mumbai edged down, with Shanghai and Taipei flat.
+London opened in the red with Frankfurt, while Paris edged up.

 While the mood remains upbeat, sentiment was tempered by disappointment over Nvidia’s earnings, despite posting record revenue of $68.1 billion in October-December, thanks to insatiable demand for its AI chips.
 It also forecast first-quarter revenue of between $76.4 billion and $79.6 billion, far above estimates of $72.8 billion.
 Shares in the firm — which last year became the first to top $5 trillion in market capitalisation — dipped in after-hours trade in New York, with analysts saying expectations had become almost impossible to meet.